shayanmoosavi/Quantum-Instant-Coffee/README.md

 ### 3- Python Version
 > [!WARNING]
 > The software has been tested on Python 3.10.
 If you are using an older version of Python and encounter issues, open an issue on GitHub and I try to address it.

+### 4- Operating System
+> [!WARNING]
+> The software has only been tested on Linux.
+If you are using Windows or MacOS and encounter issues, open an issue on GitHub and I try to address it.

+If you have experience in developing for these platforms and would like to contribute and add better support for platforms other than Linux, please feel free to submit a pull request.

 ## ⚙️ Configuration